shiva123-coder/one-stop-solution/README.md

 - As a frequent user, I would like to be able to search for any specific services on the website.
 - As a frequent user, I want to login to my existing account to add, edit and remove my services.
 - As a frequent user, I want to be able to save my services for other users to search and view them.
-- As a frequent user, I want to be able to contact the admin to query and book for available services.
 - As a frequent user, I would like to be able to logout from my own profile.

 #### Return User Goals